 1) Dollar Tree 2) The Container Store 3) Wal Mart* 4) Wal Mart* 5) Lakeshore Learning

-*I’m not sure why the Wal Mart prices are so expensive online, but I paid no more than $10 for these in the store.
+*I’m not sure why the Wal-Mart prices are so high online, but I paid no more than $10 for these in the store.

 Starting the year with an organized classroom sets the tone for a calm, ready-to-learn environment.